import warnings

 from torchmetrics.utilities.plot import _PLOT_OUT_TYPE

-from torch_uncertainty.metrics.classification.calibration_error import reliability_chart
+from torch_uncertainty.metrics.classification.calibration.calibration_error import reliability_chart

 [docs]